-A few words on CINT
+A few words on CINT/CLING

-- Based on C++ - Is a C++ interpreter - Can do things wrong sometimes (solution is to compile code) - you won't get warnings when it does ☺ - prime example is if you forget ';' at the end of a line in a macro the whole line is just ignored! - Some people say that 'ROOT needs to be restarted more often than PAW' - this is probably true if your code is not bug free! - if you are bug free then it is not a problem... - There are differences between CINT and C++ some are: - Sloppy use of "->" and "." - (these can be replaced with each other, however one now gets warnings in later versions of root if using the wrong syntax) - The ";" at the end of lines can be omitted in interactive use (not when running with macros!) - Can tab complete on an object in cint to see what it can do!
+- Based on C++ - Is a C++ interpreter - Can do things wrong sometimes (solution is to compile code) - you won't get warnings when it does $\ensuremath{\mathfrak{S}}$ - prime example is if you forget ';' at the end of a line in a macro the whole line is just ignored! - Some people say that 'ROOT needs to be restarted all the time' - this is probably true if your code is not bug free! - if you are bug free then it is not a problem... - There are differences between CINT and C++ some are: - Sloppy use of ''->" and ''." - these can be replaced with each other, however one gets warnings in later versions of root if using the wrong syntax - The ''; " at the end of lines can be omitted in interactive use (not when running with macros!) - Can tab complete on an object in cint to see what it can do!